C2FO/vfs/docs/os.md

 ```go
 func (l *Location) URI() string
 ```
-URI returns the Location's URI as a string.
+URI returns the [Location](#type-location)'s URI as a string.

 #### func (*Location) Volume

 ```go
 func (l *Location) Volume() string
 ```
-Volume returns if any of of the location.
+Volume returns the volume, if any, of the location.
 Given "C:\foo\bar" it returns "C:" on Windows.
 On other platforms it returns "".